Biden quadruples Trump refugee cap after delay backlash

 Biden said he received additional information that led him to sign the emergency presidential determination setting the cap at 62,500.

-“It is important to take this action today to remove any lingering doubt in the minds of refugees around the world who have suffered so much, and who are anxiously waiting for their new lives to begin," Biden stated before signing the emergency presidential determination.
+“It is important to take this action today to remove any lingering doubt in the minds of refugees around the world who have suffered so much, and who are anxiously waiting for their new lives to begin," Biden stated before signing it.

 Biden said Trump’s cap “did not reflect America’s values as a nation that welcomes and supports refugees.”